SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Acrobat Trooper

-You gain the ability to use a quarterstaff as finesse weapon and the quarterstaff reach increases to 10 ft.
+You gain the ability to use a quarterstaff as finesse weapon and the quarterstaff reach increases by 5 ft.
 When you take the Attack action with a quarterstaff, you can use your bonus action to make a melee attack with the opposite end of the weapon.
 This attack uses the same ability modifier as the primary attack and deals 1d4 bludgeoning damage.